efmkoene/efmkoene.github.io/focusing.md

 <!--End...-->
 <div id="Q7" class="hidden">
 <br clear="all" />
   <h4> 8.
 The end!
 Thank your body for speaking with you.
-Remember, you don't have to agree with your body, you just have to acknowledge what it said to you.</h4>
+You may want to ask your body for any ideas about how to resolve the situation; to receive any wisdom...
+Remember, you just have to acknowledge what it says, there's no need to do anything with it.</h4>
 </div>